senigueve/nodejs-recruitment-task_movie_app/README.md

 #### Server side

 - Node.js - evented I/O for the backend

-- Express.js - Fast, unopinionated, minimalist web framework for Node.js
+- Express.js - Express.js is an automatically prebuilt Node.js framework that facilitates us to create server-side web applications faster and smarter.
+The main reason   for choosing Express is its simplicity, minimalism, flexibility, and scalability characteristics.

-- MongoDB - The application data platform for NoSQL databases
+- MongoDB -  the most popular NoSQL system, especially among startups.
+A document-oriented database with JSON-like documents in dynamic schemas.

 - Mongoose - mongoose

 - Jest - JavaScript testing framework

 - Super Test - Super test API testing framework